lun0522/Notes/IntroToDatabase.md

 As the result, we can infer ACDEI from AE, which includes D, so we have AE→D.

 Suppose that *a* is the number of attributes, and *f* is number of FDs in F, we need to compare at most *a* attributes each time, in each loop we need to compare for at most *f* times, and in the worst case we need *f* loops, the time complexity is O(*a(f^2)*).

+Other uses of attribute closures:

+- To check whether X is a **key** of U, we can check whether the attribute closure of X contains all attributes of the relation (X→U)
+- If (F+) = (G+), then F is a **cover** for G and vice versa

+###Lossless Join Decomposition

+To remove the redundancy, we can decompose a relation into two or more relations.
+The decomposition of R into X and Y is lossless-join (no information lose) if and only if:

+**X∩Y→X**, or **X∩Y→Y**, *i.e.* the intersection column if X and Y must be a **key** of X or Y.

+###Dependency Preserving Decomposition

+For lossless join decomposition, to verify some FDs, we have to join the decomposed tables.
+For example, if we have CSJDPQV and {JP→C, SD→P}, and decompose CSJDPQV into CSJDQV and SDP according to SD→P, whne a new data is inserted, we will not be able to verify JP→C without a join.

+Dependency preserving decomposition avoids it.
+It is not free of redundancy, but because join is expensive, it enhances the performance.

+If F is FDs of R, and X is a subset of attributes of R, then Fx means FDs where in each U→V, U and V are in X. A decomposition of R into X and Y is **dependency preserving** if:

+**((Fx ∪ Fy)+) = (F+)**

+In that case, when a record is inserted, we just have ti check Fx in X, and Fy in Y respectively, without a join.

+###Boyce-Codd Normal Form (BCNF)

+If a relation R is of BCNF, for each U→V in FDs (U is a set of atrributes while V is a single atrribute), it must be either:

+- **U∋V** (called a trivial FD)
+- **U contains a key** for R

+If the condition is violated, decompose R into **R-V** and **UV**, and repeat if necessary.

+Note that because V is a single column and is not in U because of the violation, R-V should contain U, so (R-V)∩(UV) must contain U; we also have U→V, so we can say (R-V)∩(UV)→V, which makes it a lossless-join.

+For example, if we have CSJDPQV, where C is a key, and FDs {JP→C, SD→P, J→S}.

+1. for SD→P, decompose CSJDPQV into CSJDQV and SDP
+2. for J→S, decompose CSJDQV into CJDQV and JS
+3. for JP→C, J and P are not in the same table anymore, so do nothing

+(the order of decomposition affects the result)

+###Third Normal Form (3NF)

+Similar to the relationship between lossless join decomposition and dependency preserving decomposition, 3NF is less strict than BCNF.

+If a relation R is of BCNF, for each U→V in FDs (U is a set of atrributes while V is a single atrribute), it must be either:

+- **U∋V** (called a trivial FD)
+- **U contains a key** for R
+- **U is part of some keys** for R

+To obtain the 3NF of relation R, whose FDs are F, firstly, we have to find the minimal cover G for F where:

+- (G+) = (F+)
+- right side of each FD in G is a single attribute
+- in G, if any FD is deleted, or any attribute in a FD is deleted, the closure changes (we can compute the attribute closure to see whether a FD is redundant)

+For example, if we have F {A→B, ABCD→E, EF→G, EF→H, ACDF→EG}, then:

+1. for ABCD→E, we can only preserve ACD→E because A→B
+2. for ACDF→EG, if we take it away and compute (ACDF)+ in F, we will find that EG is still included in the attribute closure, so ACDF→EG is redundant

+So G is {A→B, ACD→E, EF→G, EF→H}.

+Then we compute the lossless join decomposition of G. Finally, if some U→V in G is not preserved, add UV.